benmcwilliams/gas-demand/README.md

-Figures for Marie

-**src/data/analyzed/daily_demand_clean.csv** is the file we are working with

-# European Gas Demand Data Pipeline
+# European Natural Gas Demand

 This project collects, processes, and standardizes natural gas demand data from different sources into a consistent output.
 It handles data from multiple countries and sources, including national transmission system operators and European-wide aggregators.